Lightning-AI/pytorch-lightning/docs/source-pytorch/levels/advanced_level_16.rst

 :orphan:

 ###############################
-Level 16: Customize the trainer
+Level 16: Own the training loop
 ###############################

-In this level, you'll learn to modify the Trainer behavior.
+Learn all the ways of owning your raw PyTorch loops with Lighting.

 ----